About

 About Jane Mara

-Jane is a published author, researcher, management trainer and executive coach applying the power of intuition to business and life challenges.
+Jane Mara is a published author, researcher, keynote speaker, executive coach and facilitator trainer specialising in the science of intuition and its application to decision-making in business and professional practice.

 Qualifications: Postgraduate Diploma - Management (MBA) program - Macquarie Graduate School of Management; Facilitator for the Australian Institute of Management; Holistic Counsellor; NLP practitioner